Business Critical SLA

 NOTE: For all severity levels, we will try to keep you updated throughout the process.
 However, there may be times when working to resolve the issue could prevent timely updates.
 If this is the case, this is not to be considered a break in SLA.

 **Critical: Business outage or significant impact that threatens future productivity of the entire organization.
-First reply within 30 minutes*, plan a solution within 2 hours, and resolve as quickly as possible, goal is within 8 hours.
+First reply within 30 minutes*, plan a solution within 2 hours, and resolve as quickly as possible.

 High: a High-impact problem where production is proceeding, but in a significantly impaired fashion; there is a time-sensitive issue important to long-term productivity that is not causing an immediate work stoppage, or there is significant client concern.
-First reply within 60 minutes*, plan a solution within 4 hours, and resolve as quickly as possible, goal is within 8 hours.
+First reply within 1 hour*, plan a solution within 4 hours, and resolve as quickly as possible.

 Medium: a Normal issue that does not have significant current productivity impact.
-First reply within 8 hours*, plan a solution within 24 hours, and resolve as quickly as possible, goal is within 72 hours.
+First reply within 4 hours*, plan a solution within 48 hours, and resolve as quickly as possible.

 Low: Issue to be aware of; user desires issue to be resolved but has no time demands, an issue requiring no further action beyond monitoring for follow-up, if needed, Request for information only, or request for change or new user.
 SLA times are not applicable.